dumpdusty/paysis-API-tests/README.md

-* This is a project with simple API server for testing some API calls
+* This is a project with simple CRM server for testing some API calls